|Nominal duration||1.5 years (90 ECTS)|

 Translation is considered to be official when it is bound together with the certified true copy of the original document and is confirmed by the translator’s signature.
 Documents issued in English, Lithuanian must be certified true copies and do not require translation.

 English language proficiency – the level not lower than B2 (following the Common Framework of Reference for Language approved by the Council of Europe);

 If your first language is English and/or if you have a university degree in English, you will be exempt from providing an English language test score.

 A motivation letter must be added to your application.

-The programme graduates can work in insurance companies, banks, pension and investment funds, consulting firms, government agencies, etc. (e.g., as actuaries, financial analysts, risk assessors, consultants both for Lithuanian and foreign institutions supervising financial and insurance markets).
+Work in the insurance companies, banks, pension and investment funds, consulting firms, government agencies, etc. (e.g., as actuaries, financial analysts, risk assessors, consultants both for Lithuanian and foreign institutions supervising financial and insurance markets).